LLNL/radiuss-ci/docs/sphinx/user_guide/use_spack.rst

 =============

-The role of Uberenv will be to manage the setup of your Spack instance and then drive Spack while it installs your project dependencies and generates the configuration file.
+The role of Uberenv will be to manage the setup of your Spack instance and then drive Spack to install your project dependencies and generate the configuration file.

 .. image:: images/UberenvWorkflow.png